Scombroid food poisoning: Causes

 Unlike many types of food poisoning, scombroid form is not brought about by ingestion of a pathogen.
 Histidine is an amino acid that exists naturally in many types of food, including fish.
 At temperatures above 16 °C (60 °F), histidine is converted to the biogenic amine histamine via the enzyme histidine decarboxylase produced by symbiotic bacteria such as Morganella morganii (this is one reason why fish should be stored in the freezer).
 Histamine is not destroyed by normal cooking temperatures, so even properly cooked fish can still result in poisoning.
 Histamine is the main natural chemical responsible for true allergic reactions, so the symptoms produced are almost identical to a food allergy.
 Rarely, cheese may be involved.

 Diagnosis

 Differentiating scombroid from a fish allergy can be difficult, as both present with similar symptoms.
 In scombroid, blood tryptase is generally normal, while in an allergic reaction, it is elevated.

 Prevention

 Cooking, smoking, canning, or freezing will not destroy histamine in contaminated fish.
 Antihistamines may also be taken before eating seafood.

 Treatment

 Treatment is in the form of supportive care.
 If light-headedness occurs, a person should lie with feet partly elevated.
 Antihistamines such as diphenhydramine (H1 blockade) and ranitidine (H2 blockade) together with intravenous fluids may help with mild to moderate symptoms.
-Epinephrine combined with a steroid may be used for severe symptoms.
+Epinephrine combined with dexamethasone may be used for severe symptoms.